 How to File a Medical Malpractice Lawsuit

 If you experienced a worse health outcome or suffered harm throughout the course of your medical care, you may have grounds for a medical malpractice lawsuit.
 These claims help recoup expenses resulting from your medical bills and lost wages, as well as address the pain and suffering associated with your incompetent medical care.
-If you believe you’ve been a victim of medical malpractice, it’s essential to act as soon as possible.
+If you believe you’ve been a victim of medical malpractice, seek counsel from an experienced Fort Lauderdale medical malpractice attorney.
+It’s essential to act as soon as possible.
 Here are the steps you should take immediately following suspected malpractice:

 Seek a Second Medical Opinion

 - In cases of a misdiagnosis or failure to diagnose, follow your instincts.
 If you think something is “off” about your medical care, ask for a second opinion.
 If both providers agree, you have peace of mind that you took the right action and advocated for your health.
 If the second provider has a different opinion about your medical issue, you might have grounds for a medical malpractice lawsuit, especially if your first provider’s incompetence led to a worse health outcome.

 - If you think that something is wrong, or you need clarification, talk to your healthcare provider before jumping straight into a lawsuit.
 If they truly committed negligence or missed something in your care, they may be willing to render free medical services to rectify the problem.

 - If you are not getting anywhere with your healthcare provider, talk to the appropriate medical licensing board.
 In most cases, this would be the Florida Board of Medicine.
 These boards cannot force the doctor to compensate you for your injuries, but they can order sanctions or issue warnings to the provider if they suspect negligence.